JetBrains/Qodana/topics/flexinspect.md

 - Access the [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) representation of the source code,
 - Debug new inspections on the fly,
-- Observe your new custom inspections in action including highlighting of the code fragments that do not meet expected behaviour.
+- Observe your new custom inspections in action including highlighting of the code fragments that do not meet expected behavior.

 Using %feature%, you can get access to the same API that is used by all IntelliJ IDEA and %product% inspections, and run these inspections on your entire project using %product% to ensure that